 A worm is a type of parasite that can infect dogs, no matter what breed the dog is.
 Worms survive by leeching off of their host for nutrition, and while some may seem benevolent at first, a dog infected with worms is likely to begin experiencing negative symptoms and discomfort either right away, or as the infection progresses.
-Some parasite infections, for example, heartworm infection, can become life-threatening if left untreated.
+Some parasite infections, for example, heartworm infections, can become life-threatening if left untreated.

 Please note that ringworm is not a parasite, it is a fungus, which is why it is not included on this page.
-Usually a dog will become infected by worms in dogs by eating contaminated stools, soil or uncooked meat.
+Usually, a dog will become infected by worms in dogs by eating contaminated stools, soil, or uncooked meat.
 A dog may also become infected with worms following a mosquito or flea bite.

 Symptoms of worms in dogs